MicrosoftDocs/win32/desktop-src/PerfCtrs/creating-the-applications-performance-key.md

 ---
-Description: 'An application that supports performance counters must have a Performance key under the Services key.
-The following example shows the values that you must include for this key.' ms.assetid: 'b6cdf130-699f-49bd-97b6-a580818b3fab'
+Description: An application that supports performance counters must have a Performance key under the Services key.
+The following example shows the values that you must include for this key. ms.assetid: b6cdf130-699f-49bd-97b6-a580818b3fab
-title: 'Creating the Application's Performance Key' ms.technology: desktop ms.prod: windows ms.author: windowssdkdev
+title: Creating the Applications Performance Key ms.technology: desktop ms.prod: windows ms.author: windowssdkdev